vargaseous/sec_mcptest/README.md

 ## Credits

-This repository was created with extensive input from Claude Code and ChatGPT.
+This repository was created with extensive input from Claude Code and OpenAI Codex.

 Data/Maps Copyright 2018 Geofabrik GmbH and OpenStreetMap Contributors